-WARNING: Wear protective gloves when handling chain.
+AWARNING: Wear protective gloves when handling chain.
 The chain is sharp and can cut you even when it is not moving.

 Chain tension is very important.
 Chains stretch during use.
 This is especially true during the first few times you use your saw.
-Always check chain tension each time you use and refuel your saw.
+Always check chain tension each time before you start the chain saw.